TYLERSFOSTER/Graph-HNSW/README.md

 ### Next TODOs:

+- Need to check if `raw` search on bottom-most tier of tower accumulates degenerate simplices if we've already added loops to the bottom-most tier.
 - Write the `simplex_search.Bot.run` method.
 	- Need to decorate all simplicial sets attached to  the tower with downstairs images.
 This will aid in running the fiber-centeric search iteratively.
 - Do some more aggressive testing of `simplex_search.Bot.raw`.